Public-key cryptography: Weaknesses

-As with all security-related systems, it is important to identify potential weaknesses.
-Aside from poor choice of an asymmetric key algorithm (there are few which are widely regarded as satisfactory) or too short a key length, the chief security risk is that the private key of a pair becomes known.
-All security of messages, authentication, etc., will then be lost.
+As with all security-related systems, there are various potential weaknesses in public-key cryptography.
+Aside from poor choice of an asymmetric key algorithm (there are few that are widely regarded as satisfactory) or too short a key length, the chief security risk is that the private key of a pair becomes known.
+All security of messages, authentication, etc., encrypted with this private key will then be lost.
+This is commonly mitigated (such as in recent TLS schemes) by using Forward secrecy capable schemes that generate an ephemeral set of keys during the communication which must also be known for the communication to be compromised.

+Additionally, with the advent of quantum computing, many asymmetric key algorithms are considered vulnerable to attacks, and new quantum-resistant schemes are being developed to overcome the problem.

+Beyond algorithmic or key-length weaknesses, some studies have noted risks when private key control is delegated to third parties.
+Research on Uruguay’s implementation of Public Key Infrastructure under Law 18.600 found that centralized key custody by Trust Service Providers (TSPs) may weaken the principle of private-key secrecy, increasing exposure to man-in-the-middle attacks and raising concerns about legal non-repudiation.

 Algorithms

 All public key schemes are in theory susceptible to a "brute-force key search attack".
 However, such an attack is impractical if the amount of computation needed to succeed – termed the "work factor" by Claude Shannon – is out of reach of all potential attackers.
 In many cases, the work factor can be increased by simply choosing a longer key.
 But other algorithms may inherently have much lower work factors, making resistance to a brute-force attack (e.g., from longer keys) irrelevant.
 Some special and specific algorithms have been developed to aid in attacking some public key encryption algorithms; both RSA and ElGamal encryption have known attacks that are much faster than the brute-force approach.
 None of these are sufficiently improved to be actually practical, however.

 Major weaknesses have been found for several formerly promising asymmetric key algorithms.
 The "knapsack packing" algorithm was found to be insecure after the development of a new attack.
 As with all cryptographic functions, public-key implementations may be vulnerable to side-channel attacks that exploit information leakage to simplify the search for a secret key.
 These are often independent of the algorithm being used.
 Research is underway to both discover, and to protect against, new attacks.